jaxspades/jax-emacs-setup/README.md

 You should now be able to use my config for emacs!

+## Organization

+* lisp: Folder where you can place custom lisp files which will be loaded by init.el.
+* settings: Folder for `editor.el`, which are my 'standard' settings for the editor, and `custom-editor.el`, which is a great place to store settings for the editor that git will not override, so any customizations you want or environment specific settings should go here.
+* init.el: Main config file; if you want to protect yourself from git overriding your changes, then I suggest using `settings/custom-editor.el` or `lisp/*.el`.
+If you're forking this repo and won't be reintroducing changes later, then edit away. :D

 ## License
 Standard MIT License, so do whatever.
 I'm not responsible for what happens after your copy and pasting shenanigans or git cloning or whatever....ing. :D